Efficient Transferable Optimal Transport via Min-Sliced Transport Plans: Conclusion

 \section{Conclusion}

 We studied the transferability of optimized slicers in the min-Sliced Transport Plan ($\mSTP$) framework.
 Leveraging smoothing via Laplace distributions, our theoretical results establish that optimal slicers are stable under small distributional shifts, hence enabling transfer across related source-target tasks.
 To improve scalability, we also introduced a mini-batch formulation of $\mSTP$ and provided guarantees for its approximation accuracy.
-We empirically showed that transferred slicers maintain strong performance in point cloud alignment and flow-based generative modeling, enabling efficient one-shot matching and amortized training.
+We empirically showed that transferred slicers maintain strong performance in point cloud alignment, flow-based generative modeling, and image translation.
 Our work highlights the promise of geometry-aware transport methods that generalize across domains and opens new avenues for scalable, transferable OT in dynamic, multi-domain settings.